matteogiorgi/qint/README.md

-# qmath
+# Quantitative resources

-math resources for quants
+This repository contains a collection of material, useful for quant interviews preparation.